SAP-archive/btp-extend-workflow-cai-msteams/Part2-APIManagement/README.md

 ![SFSF](./images/apimng015.png)

 1.6.
-Select "Cloud Integration" as a Type and provide the Cloud Integration Management Host
+Select "Cloud Integration" as a **Type** and provide the Cloud Integration Management Host

 ![SFSF](./images/apimng016.png)

 1.7.
-To get the credentials for Cloud Integration go to BTP Cockpit and open **Instances and Subscriptions**
+To get the credentials for Cloud Integration go to SAP BTP Cockpit and open **Instances and Subscriptions**

 ![SFSF](./images/apimng017.png)